Dan Olsson

 Dan Sten Olsson (born February 1947) is a Swedish billionaire businessman, the CEO and majority owner (51%) of Stena Sphere.

 Dan Sten Olsson was born in February 1947, the son of Sten Allan Olsson, the founder of Stena Sphere.
-His siblings Stefan Olsson owns 24.5% and Madeleine Olsson Eriksson owns 12.5%, her two kids 6% each.
+His siblings Stefan Olsson owns 24.5% and Madeleine Olsson Eriksson owns 12.5%, her two children 6% each.

 Olsson has a degree from the Gothenburg School of Business, Economics and Law.

-Olssson owns 51% of Stena Sphere, and has been CEO since 1983.
+Olsson owns 51% of Stena Sphere, and has been CEO since 1983.

 He is married and lives in Gothenburg, Sweden.